 Dogs are allowed year round on Trebarwith beach.
 There is a lifeguard on duty during the summer season.

 As mentioned, Trebarwith Beach can get really busy so aim to arrive early if you want to secure a parking space.
 There are two carparks – one right down by the beach and a larger overflow one a little further back.
 You’ll need cash for both car parks.

 Vugga Cove, Crantock

 This is another one which takes a little effort to reach but it really is worth the bother (and wet feet!).
 It’s a tiny stretch of sand which grows ever larger as the tide goes out, slowly opening up other coves, ripe for exploring.
+Eventually linking up with Crantock beach.
 On the day we visited we shared the sand with just one other family for several hours and were able to relax as the kids explored the absolutely epic rock pools which slowly grew in number as the tide receded.

 This cove is where Piper found some of her best hauls, starfish, crabs and small fish were all scooped up in her net.
 It’s also where Holly, our dog finally got over her fear of water as she had to swim from cove to cove to keep up with Piper.

 There are no facilities at Vugga Cove although you’ll find plenty at Crantock Beach.
+There is a public toilet in the carpark which was pretty clean and never busy.
 I highly recommend a visit to the Bowgie Inn for dinner or a drink after your day at the beach.
 It’s one of the best pubs in the area.